Mrick343/Mrick343/README.md

 - 🌱 I’m currently learning **AOSP and Cybersecurity related stuff**

-- 👯 I’m looking to collaborate on **Anyproject related to cybersecurity**
+- 👯 I’m looking to collaborate on **Any project related to cybersecurity**

 - 💬 Ask me about **AOSP Cybersecurity Tech**